halides/ohpelabra/README.md

 - 14.4 4h lots of progress, help from a friend
 - 18.4 3h piece movement
 - 19.4 3h collision, running into a bad bug
-- 20.4 4h fixed bug (uninitialized variable), pawn movement implemented
+- 20.4 4h help from a friend, he found the bug - uninitialized variable. pawn movement implemented
-- 21.4 9h all movements implemented, collision check ok, capturing pieces ok. another bad bug which was resolved (return value was a ref but then using it by value anyhow).
+- 21.4 9h all movements implemented, collision check ok, capturing pieces ok. another bad bug found and resolved, return value was a ref but then using it by value anyhow. third bad bug - forgot to check if piece was alive in some operations, resolved by removing dead pieces from the vectors. thus bool alive is redundant